jmpeterman/supreme-train/README.md

 # supreme-train
-sets of coding challenges for future reference
+coding challenges for future reference found in chals file